Chart Color Schemes

 Health performance in Deagon is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Deagon faces significant health challenges based on AreaSearch's assessment.
+Deagon faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Frequently Asked Questions - Health